xingzo/dj-app/README.md

 # dj app
 ## Summary

-A professional online platform for Dj Shinski.
+A professional online platform for a Dj to connect with his/her fans.

 ## Planning Documents